pUrGe12/TerminAI_V2/README.md

 Make the setup and figure out how to integrate that.
 Its quite important!

+We gotta show verbose outputs when we are installing cause generating command... is not doing it!
 ---

 # Things we have to add